 Well, you are here looking for ideas of what to do when mom is sick.
-Let’s assume your mom doesn’t struggle with some severe or chronic diseases right now.
+Let’s assume your mom doesn’t struggle with any severe or chronic diseases right now.
 Thus, general knowledge of the use of medicine is expected—we mean, do you know that paracetamol administration is ideal for treating mild to moderate pain?
-Also, make sure you know how to reach your family doctor and the access to get to the nearest hospital.
+Also, make sure you know how to reach your family doctor and how to get to the nearest hospital.

 3. Learn About Family Health History and Healthcare Plan

-We suggest you learn and understand about family health history and the healthcare plan before anything else.
+We suggest you learn and understand your family’s health history and the healthcare plan before anything else.
 Even though it’s just self-diagnosed hay fever, you will be prepared if things worsen.
-The basics of family medical insurance should also be understood, such as coverage, expenses, mechanism, and reimbursement.
-Your parents always want to protect the family from ‘what-ifs’; thus, make the best use of it.
+The basics of family medical insurance should also be understood, such as coverage, expenses, mechanisms, and reimbursement.
+Your parents always want to protect the family from ‘what-ifs’; so make the best use of it.

 4. Adjust your Schedule